 When did you last accomplish something that inspired so much pride that you wanted to tell everyone?
 Hopefully, you don’t have to think back that far.
 Normally, I would.
-Today, I don’t and I’d love to share.
+Today, I don’t, and I’d love to share.

 Bucket-list goals, Beware.
 I’m coming for you!

-Being a women in tech can be a lonely experience.
+Being a woman in tech can be a lonely experience.
 The vast majority of the time you end up being the only woman in the room.
 You eventually grow to accept it.
 The thought of being surrounded by 20,000 women technologists is bucket-list for me.

-So, why did I decide to submit my first session to my any conference 13 days before the March 6th deadline?
+So, why did I decide to submit my first session to my conference 13 days before the March 6th deadline?